Dipto1971/Todo_Applicaton/README.md

-Here's an extended `README.md` with details about your application's goals, implementations, and key learnings:

----

 # Todo Application (MERN Stack)

 This Todo application is a comprehensive project developed to explore and solidify concepts in the MERN stack, emphasizing security, efficient state management, type safety, and production-ready practices.